-CORPORATE SUSTAINABILITY GOVERNANCE AND LEADERSHIP GC SCOPE OR PRINCIPLE CRITERIA FOR GC ADVANCED LEVEL GPIC APPROACH WHERE TO FIND OUT MORE REFERENCE TO GRI INDICATORS Scope: Corporate Sustainability Governance and Leadership Criterion 19: The COP describes CEO commitment and leadership GPIC President endorses and is committed to the UNGC Principles and UN SDGs and promotes sustainability at international platforms and in correspondences with stakeholders such as endorsing the international year of pulses campaign. - Letter of commitment from GPIC's president Criterion 20: The COP describes Board adoption and oversight The Board is aware of our Long Term Sustainability goals and the Annual sustainability goals and these are one of the inputs while approving the capital expenditure projects.
-Our Sustainability report is also approved by Chairman, MD and the President. - GPIC long term and annual corporate goals Criterion 21: The COP describes stakeholder engagement In 2015/2016 we embarked on our most extensive stakeholder engagement to date (based on the GRI G4 Guidelines) and invited them to highlight material issues from a list that included all UNGC areas of importance.
-In 2017 we carried out a high level review of our material issues by engaging with over 100 internal and external stakeholders. - GPIC GRI SR 2016 & SR 2018 www.gpic.com mummin
+CORPORATE SUSTAINABILITY GOVERNANCE AND LEADERSHIP GC SCOPE OR PRINCIPLE CRITERIA FOR GC ADVANCED LEVEL GPIC APPROACH WHERE TO FIND OUT MORE REFERENCE TO GRI DISCLOSURES Scope: Corporate Sustainability Governance and Leadership Criterion 19: The COP describes CEO commitment and leadership The GPIC's President endorses and is committed to the UNGC Principles and the UN SDGs and promotes sustainability (at international platforms and in correspondence) with stakeholders such as endorsing the 'International Year of Pulses' campaign.
+Board adoption Criterion 20: The COP describes Board adoption and oversight The Board is aware of our long-term Sustainability goals and the annual sustainability goals.
+These are in fact one of the key inputs while developing and approving the capital expenditure projects within GPIC.
+Our Sustainability report is also approved by the Chairman, MD and the President. - GPIC long term and annual corporate goals Criterion 21: The COP describes stakeholder engagement In 2015/2016 we embarked on our most extensive stakeholder engagement to date and invited them to highlight 'Material' issues from a list that included all UNGC areas of importance.
+In 2017/ 2018 & 2019 we carried out a high level review of our 'Material' issues by engaging with more than 100 internal and external stakeholders. - GPIC GRI Sustainability Report 2018 & 2020